Professional Lighting Designers' Association: Education

 The Professional Lighting Designers' Association believes that education is the key to establishing Lighting Design as a serious profession.
 The association thus dedicates a large portion of its time to the organisation and support of education programmes at university level.
 PLDA has an Educators' network.
 International educators meet on a regular basis.
 PLDA works closely with many universities around the world, for example at KTH in Stockholm/S, the Hochschule Wismar/D, Fachhochschule Hildesheim/D, Parson's New School of Design in NYC/USA and Bachelor and Masters programmes in many European countries.

 The Workshop Programme with up to four major workshops a year gives students and young designers the opportunity to work in teams under the guidance of a professional lighting designer to develop and implement a lighting design concept on a real project.
 Some universities have these workshops in their curriculum.

 The Professional Lighting Designers' Association stages the Light Focus conference once a year, usually in conjunction with a major lighting fair event, e.g. Light+Building in Frankfurt/D or Euroluce in Milan/I. The sessions cover topics of interest and relevance to all those involved in architectural lighting design and bring to light a variety of professional themes.

 The Professional Lighting Designers' Association stages the Vox Juventa conference for young designers once a year.
 The winning speaker receives a money prize.

-Workshops

-PLDA, hosts a number of practical workshops, which are organized by the event management of VIA publishing, in which various lighting projects are carried out in areas of a selected town or city.
-In this way, the general public is educated and shown what lighting design means and that it can help to improve the urban nightscape.

-The town of Alingsås, Sweden is the most regular partner.
-In 2009 PLDA and Alingsås celebrated their tenth year of working together.

-Others have been carried out in Jyväskylä/FIN, Winterthur/CH, Birmingham/UK, Lüdenscheid/D, Liverpool/UK or Stavanger/N and Notodden/N.

-Council

-Policy making for PLDA is handled the association's elected council: